 Frequently Asked Questions

-Does Blue Mirror support donning and doffing?
+Does Blue Mirror support PPE donning and doffing?

 Yes.
 Blue Mirror can be customised to implement the training of PPE protocols that are used in your organisation, for both donning and doffing.